Family care is a key part of hospital care, so let’s start talking about it that way.

 Assistance with nearly all activities of daily living is up to families.
 This is particularly true for young children, and patients with disabilities or chronic impairments of any kind.
 Today’s wards are staffed based on caring for a sick but otherwise self-sufficient patient population.
 The reality is that the more dependent the patient, the more he or she needs a family caregiver in the hospital.

 None of this is the fault of our country’s highly-trained and compassionate medical professionals.
 It’s simply an uncomfortable stage in the evolution of Canadian health care – caught between the old model of paternalistic systems and the contemporary reality of a population that’s living longer, but with more illness and earlier hospital discharges – all with families as the backstop.

-Inviting family members to contribute to hospital charts, providing us with comfortable in-hospital accommodation including access to kitchen and shower facilities, and free hospital parking when our loved ones are patients are just a few ways hospitals can support the critical role of families in patients’ circle of care.
+Inviting family members to contribute to hospital charts, providing them with comfortable in-hospital accommodation including access to kitchen and shower facilities, and free hospital parking when their loved ones are patients are just a few ways hospitals can support the critical role of families in patients’ circle of care.

 An aging Canadian population and smaller families, combined with reduced health and social care budgets, mean the challenges of providing care to seniors will only worsen.
 Legions of families are buckling under the emotional, physical and fiscal burdens of caregiving.
 These pressures will be exacerbated by growing numbers of people living with demanding health challenges such as dementia, with fewer and fewer people to take care of them.
 The natural web of caring that so many of us take for granted is at risk of unravelling.
 Troy Media’s Family Ties examines the issues facing caregivers and the health-care system in general and seeks solutions.
 If you have a story to tell, contact us at firstname.lastname@example.org.
 We would love to hear from you.